 Difference between cPanel and InterWorx

-With our Dedicated servers, you have the choice between two control panels: InterWorx and cPanel.
+and Dedicated servers, you have the choice between two control panels: InterWorx and cPanel.
 This article introduces each platform to help you to choose which one is suitable for your needs.

 InterWorx is a server control panel.
 This simple software provides tools for users and administrators to supervise operations on their website, web server, email, and domains.